nttcslab/m2d/README.md

 # Masked Modeling Duo (M2D)

-This repository provides demo implementations of our paper "[Masked Modeling Duo: Towards a Universal Audio Pre-training Framework](https://arxiv.org/abs/2404.06095)" (to appear on TASLP), "[Masked Modeling Duo: Learning Representations by Encouraging Both Networks to Model the Input](https://arxiv.org/abs/2210.14648)", and so on.
+This repository provides demo implementations of our paper "[Masked Modeling Duo: Towards a Universal Audio Pre-training Framework](https://ieeexplore.ieee.org/document/10502167)", "[Masked Modeling Duo: Learning Representations by Encouraging Both Networks to Model the Input](https://arxiv.org/abs/2210.14648)", and so on.

 ## Pre-trained/Fine-tuned Weights